neuRealities/ai_primer/README.md

 ### Pexels API

-duckduckgo image search has intermittent throttling problems.
-So instead, we'll use the Pexels to download images for the notebooks.
+duckduckgo image search has intermittent throttling and rate limiting problems.
+So instead, we can use the Pexels to download images for the notebooks.
 This requires you to get an API key to use their services:

 1. Create an account on pexels.com
 2. Navigate to https://www.pexels.com/api/